RapidArc® Radiotherapy

 What is RapidArc® Radiotherapy?

 After it’s determined how to specifically set up the machine, radiation is delivered at a 360-degree revolution for a few minutes.
 Colored ink is also used to mark the area that needs to be treated to further increase precision.
 Immobilization devices may be used when the patient is on the table to prevent movement.
-It usually takes some time set up the machine used for RapidArc® as per patient specifications following the initial image testing.
+It usually takes some time to set up the machine used for RapidArc® according to patient specifications following the initial image testing.